 - and to remain 100% backward compatible with the Math ROM 1A.

-- support of complex arguments with the inverse trigonometric ASIN/ACOS/ATAN and hyperbolic ASINH/ACOSH/ATANH functions,
+- support of complex arguments with the inverse trigonometric ASIN/ACOS/ATAN, inverse hyperbolic ASINH/ACOSH/ATANH and decimal log LGT functions, these operations were missing in the Math 1A ROM,

-- addition of the cotangent, secant and cosecant functions (COT, SEC and CSC - from the HP-75C mainframe).
+- addition of the cotangent, secant and cosecant functions (COT, SEC and CSC) for HP-75C and series 80 compatibility.

 Please contact me if you have any suggestions, bug fixes or enhancements to propose!